gaganpreet/gaganpreet.in/content/posts/lessons-learnt-python-3-migration.md

 ## Step 1: Futurize everything

 I used [futurize](https://python-future.org/futurize.html) for a huge chunk of automated changes.
-To ensure there no regressions were committed to the main branch, I added a pre-commit hook with a custom shell script:
+To ensure that no regressions were committed to the main branch, I added a pre-commit hook with a custom shell script:

 ```yaml
 # pre-commit hook definition